-- Grease a baking sheet or line with parchment paper.
-Then, use an ice cream scooper to scoop the cookie dough onto the sheet.
-Bake cookies for 14-18 minutes, or until the edges are set but middle is still slightly soft.
+- Spray an ice cream scooper with nonstick spray (the dough will be a bit sticky!), then use it to scoop the cookie dough onto the prepared baking sheet.
+Bake cookies for 11-12 minutes, or until the edges are set but middle is still slightly soft.

 UPDATE NOTE: This post was originally published in December 2018.
 It was updated with new text and photos in October 2020.

 I used Glutten Free Namaste flour and the cookies came out flat as a pan cake - I do not know what I did to cause this.
 Taste good though Any suggestions?

 Hi!
 Hmm.. usually cookies that spread super flat either had too much butter or not enough flour.
 I've recently made these cookies so I know the recipe works.
 Make sure you're measuring the flour correctly and that your oven is the correct temperature.
 You may also want to line your baking sheet with parchment paper or a silicone mat too.

 , Didn’t do it for me.
 I took them out of the oven about 30 minutes ago.
 Just tried one.
 They don’t taste like chocolate chip cookies at all.
 The clove is a bit strong & the cookies are a bit dry.
 I like that they are thick and soft, I will probably end up throwing them away.
 But now I know.
 But the way, I like your name Erin.

 Erin!!!
 You have redefined something here.
 These are incredible.
 Thank you!!